andrew0harney/EEG-Multi-Channel-Utility/README.md

   - channels : A Series of channel names
   - fs : the sample frequency

 At instantiation, all data will reside on disk.
 It will be up to you to manage what you want to load into memory.
-This is done by controlling the working data (__wd) and working channels (__wc) through the API.
+This is done by controlling the working data (__wd) and working channels (__wc) through the API, mainly using set_wd().
+The data can then be used and sliced from via wd()

 At load time the SignalManager allows for the averaging across channels, as a form of detrending.
 It allows you to specify the channels that the average will be calculated from and the channels that it should be applied to.
 These respective sets are held in the private variables __currentMeanCalcChans and __currentMeanApplyChans.
 These will be managed appropriately with the removal of a signal from the data.